 - MySetterSam page at Createspace.com, the book's publisher.
 Createspace.com is a division of Amazon.com.

 Story continues here

-Reports about dogs and safety
+Reports about dogs, poison and safety:

 Grapes, mushrooms, pot are leading pet poisons

 Knowing signs of poison could save your dog's life

 Toxic levels of chemical found in dog foods

 Reports about dogs and safety:

 In emergency, your pet's survival depends on you